-- B. To amend articles or negotiate new articles as required by law or controlling regulations.
-No changes shall be considered except those bearing directly on and within the scope of such law and regulation. - C. For a period of thirty (30) days, commencing on the two (2) year anniversary of the effective date of this Agreement, either party may reopen up to three (3) articles of this Agreement.
+- B. To amend articles or negotiate new articles as required by law.
+No changes shall be considered except those bearing directly on and within the scope of such law. - C. For a period of thirty (30) days, commencing on the three (3) year anniversary of the effective date of this Agreement, either party may reopen up to three (3) articles of this Agreement, except for Article 51 Official Time, Article 58 Telework, and Article 46 Actions for Unacceptable Performance.
 Negotiations will commence on all articles opened by either party at a mutually agreed time, not later than sixty days from the time of receipt of reopening notification.